Home Page › Blog › How to Qualify Your ESA as a Psychiatric Service Dog

 An emotional support animal is an important part of dealing with a person’s emotional or mental health condition.
 An ESA owner possesses supporting documentation — an ESA letter — from a licensed mental health professional indicating the individual’s needs an ESA for their mental health.
 An ESA does not require any formal training; it just needs to offer comfort to its owner in times of need.

-An ESA is protected under federal Fair Housing Act (FHA) law, allowing ESAs to reside with their handler, even in housing with a no-pets policy.
+An ESA is safeguarded by federal laws, particularly the Fair Housing Act (FHA), enabling ESAs to live with their handlers, even in housing with policies prohibiting pets.
 However, an ESA can’t accompany their handler outside the home into places that don’t allow pets.

 On the other hand, a psychiatric service dog receives extensive training to perform specific tasks for its handler.
 Unlike an ESA, a PSD may accompany its owner wherever the public is allowed.
 These areas include movie theaters, parks, and shopping malls.
 Federal laws such as the Americans with Disabilities Act and the Air Carrier Access Act enable a PSD to reside and travel with their handler, even in instances where pets aren’t typically allowed.